 You may want to experiment with The Carnivore Diet but we want to add in your own flare like:

 - Intermittent Fasting

 - Supplements (vitamins, ect…)

-With the Carnivore Diet, you absolutely don’t want to do this.
+When starting the Carnivore Diet, you don’t want to do this.

 These tactics interrupt the body’s ability to interpret hunger and natural satiety signals, which often results in not eating as much as the body needs to properly deal with adaptation and healing.